mendix/docs/content/en/docs/appstore/modules/business-events.md

 ## 1 Introduction

 With [Mendix Business Events](https://marketplace.mendix.com/link/component/202649), applications can signal when something important happens, and can independently subscribe to these events if they want to be informed.
 Business events are like a mailing list to share event notifications between apps.
 The key difference between business events and traditional communication between apps, like REST or Web Services, is that there is no direct communication between the different apps.
-Applications publish events to, or subscribe to events with, an event broker.
-This results in much better availability for your applications, as applications are not impacted by downtime of other applications.
-It also simplifies your applications, as you reduce the fact that applications need to be aware of other applications, this simplifying dependency management and impact analysis when changing your software.

 To deliver these events reliably between your applications, an event broker is required.
 For apps running the Mendix cloud on licensed nodes, you'll need to purchase a license for a [Mendix Event Broker](#mendix-event-broker).
 A limited multi-tenant Event Broker is provided for free apps in the Mendix cloud.
 If desired for development, you can run your own broker cluster.

 {{% alert color="info" %}}
-Mendix Business Events is supported for Studio Pro [9.18](/releasenotes/studio-pro/9.18/) and above.{{% /alert %}}
+The Mendix Business Events module and functionality is supported for Studio Pro [9.18](/releasenotes/studio-pro/9.18/) and above.{{% /alert %}}

 {{% alert color="info" %}}
 Currently, business events can only be deployed to the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/), with other deployment models expected in forthcoming releases.{{% /alert %}}